mattmc3/zsh_unplugged/README.md

 source $ZPLUGINDIR/z/z.sh
 ```

-This can get pretty verbose.
+This can get pretty verbose and tricky to maintain.
+You also need to figure out each
+plugin's init file, and sometimes adding a plugin and its functions dir to your `fpath`
+is required.
+While this method works, there's another way...

-### :gemini: The `plugin-load` function
+### :gemini: The humble `plugin-load` function

-If we go one level of abstraction higher, we can use a simple function as the basis for
+If we go one level of abstraction higher than manual `git clone` calls, we can use a
-everything you need to use Zsh plugins:
+simple function wrapper as the basis for everything you need to use Zsh plugins:

 ```zsh
 # clone your plugin, set up an init.zsh, source it, and add to your fpath